 U & University

 U & University is the DCU Access widening participation outreach programme for junior cycle secondary school students.
-This programme offers events and activities on the DCU campus to students from 1st to 3rd year attending our linked schools.
+Through activities & events with students from the Junior cycle, the U & University programme aims to introduce 1st to 3rd year students from our 22 linked schools to the DCU campus.

-The Achievement Awards scheme was launched by the DCU Access Service in 1997 for students from our linked secondary schools in the North Dublin region.
+The Access Achievement Awards Ceremony is a key event in the DCU Access service calendar.
+This scheme was launched by the DCU Access Service in 1997 for students from our linked secondary schools in the North Dublin region.
 It is designed to recognise, reward and encourage excellence in both the academic and extracurricular aspects of a student's school life.
-The Access Achievement Awards are an important strand of the DCU Access Service Schools Programme, which fosters positive attitudes to education and encourages young people to remain at school and consider third-level education as a viable option for them.
+The Access Achievement Awards aim to foster positive attitudes to education and encourages young people to remain at school and consider third-level education as a viable option for them.

 Students in 3rd year who are attending our linked schools are recognised for their various accomplishments and achievements in the areas of: